 Ask the average Thomson Reuters employee what aspect of working at Thomson Reuters makes them proudest, and you will likely receive a range of different answers.
 We do a lot, and we rely on our products and services to make us profitable, but the most fulfilling part of working for this organization has little to do with our margins.
 It’s knowing that the work we do contributes to the positive impact our company has on the world.
-We are the Answer Company, and, sometimes, the answers that we provide have the power to save lives.
+And, sometimes, the answers that we provide have the power to save lives.

 1. Thomson Reuters CLEAR helped Detroit police find an abducted child